 4. Keep things clear and memorable

-Which of these two statements stick with you more: “cheapest tools, every time” or “here at Mike’s Tool Store, we sell you the cheapest tools for the job every time”.
+Which of these two statements stick with you more: “the cheapest tools, every time” or “here at Mike’s Tool Store, we sell you the cheapest tools for the job every time”.

 While these value props convey the same meaning, one uses only four words while the other uses sixteen words.

-And as the first statement is snappier, people are more likely to remember it accurately: as our short-term memory can only hold 5 to 9 items at once.
+And as the first statement is snappier, people are more likely to remember it accurately.
+This is because our short-term memory can only hold five to nine items at once.

-When designing your value prop, you should focus on short, snappy statements.
+When designing your value prop, focus on short, snappy statements.
 This means limiting:

-Double negatives (i.e., choose “we have the cheapest tools” over “ain't no other stores got deals better than ours” – this would likely be a brand voice decision, but clear is always better)
+Double negatives (i.e. choose “we have the cheapest tools” over “there aren’t no other stores with deals better than ours” – this would likely be a brand voice decision, but clear is always better)

-Ideally, your statement should use language clear enough for someone with a sixth-grade education to understand it: like “world-famous fried chicken” from KFC.
+Ideally, your statement should use language clear enough for someone just starting high school to understand.

 How can you use sales data to create a value proposition?

-Brands with effective value props build them based on sales data, as it tells you what your customers are willing to buy.
-Here are a few ways to develop a value proposition from sales data.
+Brands with effective value propositions build them based on sales data, as it tells you what your customers are willing to buy.
+Here are a few ways to develop a value proposition from your sales data.